JvanKatwijk/qt-dab/README.md

 The technical widget - the visibility of which depends on the settings in the main widget, gives full information about the selected audio service.
+(Of course the color(s) used in the spectrum display can be set by the user).

-Different from previous versions, a single widget, the spectrum widget, contains - as tabbed widget - the 4, 5 or 6 scopes (depending on the configuration) to show different aspects of the DAB signal.
+Different from previous versions, a **single widget**, the spectrum widget, contains (almost) all of the scopes and displays.
+It is set up as a tabbed widget - the 5 or 6 scopes (depending on the configuration) show the various aspects of the DAB signal.
-Furthermore, it contains an IQscope, showing the constellation of the decoded data, and a waterfall scope, showing the progress in time of the data that is displayed in the selected scope.
+Furthermore, it contains an IQscope, showing the constellation of the decoded data or the constellation of the data before decoding.
+A waterfall scope shows the progress in time of the data that is displayed in the selected scope.

+The spectrum scope shows - in numbers - some quality indicators for the raw DAB signal.

+The progress indicator at the bottom shows the quality of the FIC decoding, where FIC can be seen as the directory data of the contents of the DAB transmission

 (Note that - obviously - the colors of the scopes can be set to different colors than shown here).

 ![6.1](/spectrum-scope.png)

-The *spectrum scope* shows the spectrum of the incoming DAB signal;
+The *spectrum scope* shows the spectrum of the incoming DAB signal.
+One sees clearly that the width of the signal is app 1.5 MHz.

 ![6.1](/spectrum-ideal.png)